Sally A.M. Hogenboom

 Describing Your offender?
 Don’t!
 Written and Vocal Descriptions Decrease Identification Accuracy.

-A Research Poster Presentation for my BA Thesis research on the Verbal Overshadowing Effect.
+A Research Poster Presentation for my BA Thesis research on the Verbal Overshadowing Effect (see above).
+Supervisors: S. Bouwmeester (Statistics); P.P.J.L.
+Verkoeijen(Statistics)

 • Academic Poster